jp5k/CodingNotes/IntelliJ Idea Notes.md

 * Ctl + E for open recent files and windows.
 V.useful.
 * Ctl + B to find parent method etc... when clicking on method.
 * Ctl + shift + l for peek definition of class.
-* Ctl F12 shows members within measuring tape.
+* Ctl F12 shows members within measuring tape - very useful one.
 • Alt + F1 to open a class within a particular project window.
 * Ctl+H to see class hierarchy.
 * There is a shortcut key for constructor generation,